 In the early years, ICHA quickly expanded in physician numbers and clinic operations.
 Primary care and mental health care was provided in settings as shelters, drop-in centres and mobile outreach teams.
 The majority of the clinics are located in downtown Toronto but there are also clinics in Eobicoke, North York and Scarborough.

 The day-to-day operations are facilitated by the ICHA Executive.
-The ICHA Executive consists of the Medical Director, the Outreach Coordinator, the Mental Health Lead, the Primary Care Lead, and the Population Health Lead.
-Also reporting to the ICHA Medical Director is the Education Lead.
+The ICHA Executive consists of the Medical Director and the Director of Operations.